-Dianne Storm and Tina Lakin of Abloom Florist prepare to distributed flowers they donated to the patients and staff at Shannondale Healthcare Center. week a little brighter for the patients at Shannondale Health Care Center.
+Dianne Storm and Tina Lakin of Abloom Florist prepare to distributed flowers they donated to the patients and staff at Shannondale Healthcare Center.
+A local florist made last eek a little brighter for the patients at Shannondale Health Care Center.
+It was a cloudy and drizzly day, but Dianne Storm and Tina Lakin of West Knoxville's Abloom Florist deliv ered a few flowers to the enior healthcare center at Junchtime on Tuesday.
+Storm, who manages the family-owned flower shop. located at 7007 Kingston Pike said that the day was the store's annual day of giving. we've given to some of the smaller nursing homes and we delivered flowers to the patients in their rooms. said Storm, who manages the shop owned by her parents Roy and Hazel Drin-"When we decided to couldn't afford to donate to 170 patients.

-It was a cloudy and drizzly day, but Dianne Storm and Tina Lakin of West Knoxville's Abloom Florist delivered a few flowers to the lunchtime on Tuesday.
-Storm, who manages the family-owned flower shop, located at 7007 Kingston Pike said that the day was the store's annual day of giving.
-"The last four years. we've given to some of the smaller nursing homes and we delivered flowers to the patients in their rooms," said Storm, who manages the shop owned by her parents Roy and Hazel Drinnen.
-"When we decided to had 170 beds and we just public service A local florist made last couldn't afford to donate to 170 patients."
-But that didn't stop Abloom Florist from brightening the day for the staff and patients at one of Knoxville's largest senior healthcare facilities senior healthcare center at deliver them to the dining prides itself on exemplary areas on each floor so everybody would get the chance to enjoy them," Storm said.
-"We also dropped some flowers off at the front and at the nurse's stations."
-That represented a day of giving by the Tennessee Teleflora Unit, of which Storm is a member and Teleflora annually donates to service providers, including senior healthcare centers, police stations, fire stations and other memgo to Shannondale, they bers of the institutions of 'We have a Tennessee Teleflora Unit," Storm said.
-"I'm a member and every year we do nate flowers and that has to be in the service industry."
-But providing service is nothing new for Abloom Florist a company that customer service.
-The company provides floral arrangements for weddings, funerals, parties and other events and Storm said that customer service is a key to the company's success.
+But that didn't stop Abloom Florist from brightening the day for the staff and patients at one of Knoxville's largest senior healthcare facilities.
+"They suggested that we deliver them to the dining areas on each floor so everybody would get the chance to enjoy them," Storm said.
+"We also dropped some flowers off at the front and at the nurse's stations.
+That represented a day of giving by the Tennes see Teleflora Unit, of which Storm is a member and Teleflora annually donates to service providers, including senior healthcare cen ters, police stations, fire stations and other mem bers of the institutions of "We have a Tennessee Teleflora Unit," Storm said.
+I'm a member and every year we donate flowers and that has to be in the service industry.
+But providing service is othing new for Abloom Florist, a company that prides itself on exemplary customer service.
+The company provides floral arrangements for weddings, funerals, par-ties and other events and Storm said that customer service is a key to the company's success.
 Roy and Hazel Drinnen have owned the business since 1983.
-Hazel works in the shop and Roy runs daily errands to the post office.
-"We wanted to be a florist who brought something a little bit different," Storm Continued on page 2 Public Auto Auction Saturday, August 3 at 9:00 a.m.
+Hazel works in the shop and Roy runs daily errands to the post office We wanted to be a florist who brought something a little bit different."
+Storm Continued on page 2 Public Auto Auction Saturday, August 3 at 9:00 a.m.